-We no longer collect cans of food, but please donate to Loaves and Fishes of Tompkins County — the suggested donation is $10 per person.
+We no longer collect cans of food, but instead accept cash donations to Loaves and Fishes of Tompkins County — the suggested donation is $10 per person.
+In 2019 alone we raised over $4,000 for Loaves and Fishes.

 There are no watches or timing devices allowed.
 The run is meant to be fun and bring people together for a great cause.
 Everyone leaves with a smile on his or her face and a few extra calories burned!